Travelling to France

 We've summarised key points below.
 In the main, this will have no impact on travelling to France for holidays aside from:

 - No visas will be required for UK citizens.
-Passports will still be required as before but they will require 6-months validity and must not be over 10 years old (you can check your passport online).
+Passports will still be required as before but they will require 6-months validity and must not be over 10 years old (you can check passport requirements online).
 The UK has never been part of the Schengen passport-free European travel area, and therefore there have always been identity controls for UK travellers coming into the EU.
 This won't change and you won't see any difference in queues.
 You'll need to use separate lanes from those for EU/EEA/Swiss citizens.

 - For those driving, an International Driving Permit will only be required if you only have a paper licence or if your driving licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.
 This can be easily obtained from UK Post Offices for an approximate cost of £5.50.